Azure/aksArc/eval/steps/2a_DeployAKSHCI_WAC.md

 ![Your Azure AD app permissions in Windows Admin Center](/eval/media/wac_azuread_grant.png "Your Azure AD app permissions in Windows Admin Center")

-**NOTE** If you don't see Microsoft Graph listed in the API permissions, you can either [re-register Windows Admin Center at Step 14 here](#configure-windows-admin-center "re-register Windows Admin Center at Step 14 here") for the permissions to appear correctly, or manually add the **Microsoft Graph Appliation.ReadWrite.All** permission.
+**NOTE** If you don't see Microsoft Graph listed in the API permissions, you can either [re-register Windows Admin Center at Step 13 here](#configure-windows-admin-center "re-register Windows Admin Center at step 13 here") for the permissions to appear correctly, or manually add the **Microsoft Graph Appliation.ReadWrite.All** permission.
 To manually add the permission:

 - Click **+ Add a permission**
 - Select **Microsoft Graph**, then **Delegated permissions**